jinisaweaklearner/AWS/common_questions.md

 Use pre-signed URL (basically an API) that you can define and set an expiration on and many other parameters for users or entities that don't have AWS credentials to access objects in Amazon S3

 ## EFS

+Amazon EFS is designed to provide massively parallel shared access to thousands of Amazon EC2 instances, enabling your applications to achieve high levels of aggregate throughput and IOPS with consistent low latencies.

 Amazon EFS file systems are distributed across an unconstrained number of storage servers.
 This distributed data storage design enables file systems to grow elastically to petabyte scale and enables massively parallel access from Amazon EC2 instances to your data.
 The distributed design of Amazon EFS avoids the bottlenecks and constraints inherent to traditional file servers.

 https://docs.aws.amazon.com/efs/latest/ug/performance.html